-Several known odontocete species were detected, along with odontocete signals that cannot yet be distinguished to species.
-Kogia spp. echolocation clicks were found throughout the recording period, with highest numbers of detections occurring in March 2017 and June 2017.
-Sperm whale echolocation clicks were detected intermittently throughout the detection period with highest numbers in September 2016 and October 2016.
-One acoustically identifiable delphinid species was Risso's dolphins, whose echolocation clicks were detected in high numbers between July and September 2016.
-Detections decreased in late September through November 2016.
+Several known odontocete signals were detected, along with odontocete signals that cannot yet be distinguished to species.
+Cuvier's beaked whales were detected in high numbers throughout the monitoring period.
+Gervais' beaked whales as well as sperm whales were detected intermittently throughout the monitoring period.
+Kogia spp. echolocation clicks were also found throughout the recording period, with highest numbers of detections occurring in May and June 2016.
+One acoustically identifiable delphinid species was Risso's dolphins, whose echolocation clicks were observed intermittently between May and September 2016, with decreasing detections from late September through November 2015.
 Odontocete signals that could not be distinguished to species were common throughout the recordings.
-Three distinct click types (CT) of unknown species origin were identified and designated as CT J1, J2, and J3.
+However, three distinct click types (CT) of unknown species origin were identified and designated as CT 1, CT 4, and CT 6.
 Unidentified odontocete whistles were detected and categorized as either above or below 5 kHz.